Ramon Llull: Ternary Phase

-Llull inaugurated the Ternary Phase with two works written in 1290: the Ars inventiva veritatis and the Art amativa.
+Llull inaugurated the Ternary Phase with two works written in 1290: the Ars inventiva veritatis and the Art amativa (or Ars amativa boni).
 The culmination of this phase came in 1308 with a finalized version of the Art called the Ars generalis ultima.
 In the same year Llull wrote an abbreviated version called the Ars brevis.
 In these works Llull revised the Art to have only four main figures.
 He reduced the number of divine principles in the first figure to nine (goodness, greatness, eternity, power, wisdom, will, virtue, truth, glory).
 Figure T also now has nine relational principles (difference, concordance, contrariety, beginning, middle, end, majority, equality, minority), reduced from fifteen.
 Llull kept the combinatorial aspect of the process.

 Correlatives

 Llull introduced an aspect of the system called the "correlatives" just before the final transition to the Ternary Phase.
-The correlatives first appear in a work called the Lectura super figuras Artis demonstrativae (c.1285-7) and came to undergird his formulation of the nature of being.
+The correlatives first appear in a work called the Lectura super figuras Artis demonstrativae (c.
+1285-7) and came to undergird his formulation of the nature of being.
 The doctrine of correlatives stipulates that everything, at the level of being, has a threefold structure: agent, patient, act.
 For example, the divine principle "goodness" consists of "that which does good" (agent), "that which receives good" (patient), and "to do good" (act).
 Llull developed a system of Latin suffixes to express the correlatives, i.e. bonitas (goodness); bonificans, bonificatus, bonificare.
 This became the basis for proving that the divine principles are distinct yet equivalent in God (each principle has the same underlying threefold structure, yet retains its own unique correlatives).
-This supports the combinatorial operation of the Art (i.e., this means that in God goodness is greatness and greatness is goodness, goodness is eternity and eternity is goodness, etc.), the Lullian proof of the Trinity (each divine principle has the three correlatives and together the principles comprise the Godhead, therefore the Godhead is threefold) and the Incarnation (the active and passive correlatives are equivalent to matter and form, and the trinitarian unfolding of being occurs on all levels of reality).
+This supports the combinatorial operation of the Art (i.e., this means that in God goodness is greatness and greatness is goodness, goodness is eternity and eternity is goodness, etc.), the Lullian proof of the Trinity (each divine principle has the three correlatives, and together the principles comprise the Godhead; therefore, the Godhead is threefold) and the Incarnation (the active and passive correlatives are equivalent to matter and form, and the trinitarian unfolding of being occurs on all levels of reality).

+Within this framework, Liber Chaos—a section of the Lectura—explores the concept of primordial chaos as the initial state of creation, whereat divine principles had yet to impose order upon formless potential.
+Llull's treatment of chaos aligns with his system of correlatives, suggesting that chaos itself contains within it the active force of divine causation, the passive potential of undifferentiated being, and the act of transformation by which it becomes structured reality.
+This concept—though philosophical, in Llull’s system—bears a striking resemblance to alchemical notions of prima materia, the raw substance from which all transmutations arise.